Griffiths & Hare, New Mexico Agricultural Experiment Station Bulletin (New Mexico College of Agriculture and Mechanic

 What is Opuntia cacanapa?

 Opuntia cacanapa is a large prickly pear cactus that occurs in Brewster County, TX and southeast to the Gulf Coast as well as in adjacent Mexico.
 It also occurs inland on the South Texas Plains where it is sympatric with other Opuntia species.

 O. cacanapa can reach 2-2.5 m tall.
 The largest branches/trunk may be 16 cm in diameter.
 O. cacanapa forms a large, open, branching prickly pear with blue-green and glaucous cladodes; it may grow into a tree shape or form a large shrub.
 The cladodes are up to 20 cm in longest diameter and are suborbicular, oval, or obovate.
 The 3-5 cm long spines of this Opuntia are yellow and sometimes brown or reddish-brown at the base.
 Spines may curve out from the areoles.
 Some plants may lack spines in most areoles.
 Leaves are strongly recurved.

 Lack of spines is a feature of some Opuntia species and is not unknown.
-However, lack of glochids is a very unusual condition in any prickly pear.
+However, the lack of glochids is a very unusual condition in any prickly pear.

-O. cacanapa ‘Ellisiana’ is hardy in USDA climate zone 8 and perhaps parts of zone 7.
+O. cacanapa ‘Ellisiana’ is hardy in much of USDA climate zone 8 and perhaps parts of zone 7.
 Without spines or glochids, it is a wonderful garden plant.
 It is not fast-growing and can be kept small by pruning.
 However, it needs some size to bloom.